Premiership Rugby 2019/20 on TV: How to watch televised games - TheNewsTrace

 Premiership games are proven dwell on BT Sport on TV, on-line and by way of the BT Sport app.

 There are a number of methods to get BT Sport.
-When you’re already a BT Broadband buyer, you may add it to your present contract for a further £10.00 per 30 days.
-For brand new clients, broadband and BT TV packages begin at £39.99 per 30 days.
+If you happen to’re already a BT Broadband buyer, you may add it to your present contract for an extra £10.00 per 30 days.
+For brand new prospects, broadband and BT TV packages begin at £39.99 per 30 days.

-When you don’t have or need BT broadband, you may add BT Sport to present broadband or TV providers together with Sky, TalkTalk and Virgin.
+If you happen to don’t have or need BT broadband, you may add BT Sport to present broadband or TV companies together with Sky, TalkTalk and Virgin.

 Premiership Rugby fixtures on TV